christophgil/ZIPsFS/INSTALL.md

 # Dependencies

 ZIPsFS is written in standard C according to the POSIX industry strandard.
-It has been developed on Linux.
+It has been developed on Linux and works on NetBSD, FreeBSD and MacOSX
-Installation works with
-both compilers, gcc and clang.

 First install the required libraries and packages.

  - bash unzip tmux
- - libfuse3
+ - libfuse3 or libfuse2
  - libzip
- - libfuse3-dev
- - libzip-dev
- - build-essential (The C compiler and make)
+ - C compiler gcc or clang
+ - binutils       (Provides /usr/bin/addr2line, which is used for debugging.
+Back-traces show location in source code)
+ - It does not need the GNU extensions